About the Orthodox Christian Church

 Theologically

 The difference between the Roman Catholic Church and the Orthodox Church is monumental.
 It has been said that Roman Catholicism and Protestantism are actually two sides of the same coin, each emphasizing opposite extremes of a transactional salvation.
-Roman Catholicism and Protestantism both emphasize God as a judge, and salvation as being acquitted of guilt.
-But in Orthodox Christianity, God as judge is just a part of the picture and can only go so far in our understanding of Him.
-Salvation in the Orthodox Church has always emphasized union with God through continual repentance and healing within the context of community.
+Roman Catholicism and Protestantism both portray, almost exclusively, God as a judge and salvation as being acquitted of guilt.
+But in Orthodox Christianity, God as judge is just one part of the picture and can only go so far in our understanding of Him (for example, “God is love.”
+1 John 4:8).
+So, rather than defining “Salvation” primarily as a sentence of innocence pronounced by God as judge, the Orthodox Church has always emphasized salvation as union with God.
+This union happens because of the incarnation of Christ, by the invitation by God into a restored relationship with Him, through continual repentance, and healing of our soul within the sacramental context of the community in the Church.

 If the Orthodox Church is the original, why am I only just now hearing about it?